Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 - An experimentalist collects a dataset, associates it with metadata, preprocesses it, acquires a DOI, publishes it, and attempts to encourage replication.
 - A researcher develops a growth model and runs a series of embarrassingly parallel Monte Carlo simulations to explore the corresponding phenotype space.
-- A breeder deploys an automated imaging mechanism and generates 3D reconstructions of thousands of individuals, each described by hundreds of images.
+- A breeder deploys an automated imaging mechanism and generates thousands of 3D reconstructions, each described by hundreds of images.
-- A computer scientist shares an algorithm with a biologist who is unfamiliar with the command line and would like to use it on a variety of operating systems.
+- A computer scientist shares an algorithm with biologists who may be unfamiliar with the command line and may use a variety of operating systems.

 Typically, these tasks might involve: